 - Change to another source of navigation, if available (i.e., VOR, DME radar vectors).

 - Contact ATC as soon as practical.

-- Pilots should promptly notify ATC if they experience GPS anomalies.
-Pilots should not normally inform ATC of GPS interference or outages when flying through a known NOTAMed testing area, unless they require ATC assistance.
+- Pilots should promptly notify ATC if they experience anomalies.
+Pilots should not normally inform ATC of interference or outages when flying through a known ed testing area, unless they require ATC assistance.
 (See 1-1-13.)